pedromb/ADM-HW4/README.md

 Module to store all the configuration variables needed.

+#### src/plot_ly.py

+Module to create plotly plot for the graph

 #### homework.py

 Module to execute the different exercises of the homework.

+#### exercise2a.ipynb

+IPython notebook to visualize the centrality measures as per exercise 2 a

 #### plots